BigJonMMXX/Invoice-Generator-for-Aliexpress-2022/README.md

-# AliExpress Invoice Generator 2021
+# Invoice Generator for Aliexpress 2022

 This is a browser extension for generating PDF invoices on [AliExpress] website.